 Corrected 1099 Forms Will Be Mailed as Needed

 No action is required.
 Your 1099 tax statement will be mailed as soon as it is available.
 For faster access, consider enrolling in electronic delivery (e-delivery).
 When you enroll in e-delivery, you can view your tax documents as soon as they are available.
 Contact your financial organization about your mail delivery preferences.
 View additional information on Going Paperless.

 Enhanced 1099 Form and Tax Information Statement

 If you have questions related to Form 1099, please consult your tax professional.

-What’s New for Cost Basis Reporting in 2014?
+What’s New for Cost Basis Reporting and Bonds?

 Securities are considered “covered” if they are acquired on or after their applicable January 1 effective date and “noncovered” if they are acquired before their covered effective date.
 As an example, covered securities’ cost basis information will be reported to the IRS when sold, exchanged or redeemed, and noncovered securities and their cost basis information will not be reported to the IRS.
 Please note the following IRS timetable for cost basis reporting: